Artificial Intelligence Driven Channel Coding and Resource Optimization for Wireless Networks: A Systematic Survey: Security and Privacy in AI-Driven 5G+ networks

 \subsection{Through Quantum Communication}

-Quantum communication, including Quantum Key Distribution (QKD) and quantum encryption, is expected to become increasingly important in 5G+ and future wireless networks (as targeted in releases 19 and 20) \cite{imran2024quantum}.
-These technologies promise unparalleled security against both classical and quantum attacks.
-Integrating quantum communication with wireless infrastructure could significantly enhance data protection, especially for critical applications.
-Current research focuses on combining quantum protocols with AI-based network management to achieve secure, low-latency connections.
-However, practical adoption faces challenges such as specialized hardware requirements, maintaining quantum coherence, and ensuring compatibility with existing networks.
-Further research is needed to develop scalable and cost-effective solutions for future standards.
+Quantum communication, including Quantum Key Distribution (QKD) and quantum encryption, is expected to become increasingly important in 5G+ and future wireless networks (as targeted in releases 19 and 20) \cite{imran2024quantum}. \rc{However, its relevance to current AI-driven wireless communication systems remains limited due to significant practical constraints, including specialized hardware requirements, scalability challenges, and integration complexity \cite{imran2024quantum}.} \rc{As a result, quantum communication is better viewed as a long-term research direction rather than an immediate solution for securing AI-based 5G/5G+ networks.}